-A LITTLE AUCTION HISTORY

-The word "auction" - "auctio" in Latin - means "increase."
+A LITTLE AUCTION HISTORY The word "auction" - "auctio" in Latin - means "increase."
 The auction method of selling began with marriage auctions in 500 BC Babylonia and the sale of the Roman Empire for 6250 drachmas.
 The English are credited with the refinement of auction conduct as we know it today, including the introduction of the buyer premium.
 The designation of Colonel probably originated during the War between the States when lesser ranks of "honorary" colonels did the actual auctioning of booty seized by the army.
 The English, or ascending, is the most common type of auction in the U.S. Dutch auctions to sell flowers and other commodities use descending bids.
 Some old forms are mining, candlestick, handshake and pinching auctions.
-More modern types of auction include silent auctions, sealed bids, video, satellite, telephone, faxes and Internet.
-About The Owners The owners Fritz Fedele and Cliff Walker, have taken over the helm where Jim and Rose Skeen left off after 22 successful years operating the Florida Auctioneer Academy.
-Both are graduates of Florida Auctioneer Academy, successful professional auctioneers and own Action Auction of Florida Inc. d.b.a.
-Action Auction, conducting real estate, business liquidation, estate, bankruptcy, and fund raising auctions.
+More modern types of auction include silent auctions, sealed bids, video, and timed Internet as well as live Internet.
+The designation of "Colonel" and the term "Auctioneer" are used synonymously, they are alike in meaning and significance.
+About The Owners The owners of FAA are Keith Trowbridge and MJ Thiboult.
+Partners in several other thriving business's in the South Florida area, They bought the school from Fritz and Cliff (after graduating from FAA and both are Auctioneers) and moved FAA to the current location in Port St Lucie.
+They own Choice Auction Gallery of Port St. Lucie, which also houses the Academy Classroom space.
+This allows easy access for the students to practice as well as observe the daily setup routine of a working auction house.
+The previous owners Fritz Fedele and Cliff Walker, had run the school from the original owners and founders Jim and Rose Skeen who left off after 22 successful years operating the Florida Auctioneer Academy.
+THE AUCTIONEER CHANT should be adaptable to any kind of auction, whether it's quarterbids at a cattle sale or making a presentation at an artauction.
+Our "quickstart" method of bid calling helps you learn a smooth, rhythmic working chant.
+Extensive number drill practice keeps you from losing your place if you are interrupted with a cut bid or someone sets in a different increment.
+You'll learn values while selling many types of property and the best selling method to use to get the highest dollar possible.
+Instructors help individual students with bid calling during class and in optional after class practice sessions.